How Parents Can Help Their Children Build Good Credit

 This can result in huge long-term savings.

-Think about this: Many home mortgage run for 30 years, and the median home price is about $216,000, according to real estate website Zillow.
+Think about this: Many home mortgages run for 30 years, and the median home price is about $216,000, according to real estate website, Zillow.

 If your child can knock down the interest rate on that type of mortgage by just 0.25 percent, they could end up saving $11,000 or more over the life of the mortgage.